Tannersville Cranberry Bog: Preservation

-The call for preservation of this habitat began with William A. Niering, who as a child visited the bog as the nephew of its owner and was moved ultimately to become a widely recognized authority on bog ecology.
+The call for preservation of this habitat began with William Niering, who as a child visited the bog as the nephew of its owner and was moved ultimately to become a widely recognized authority on bog ecology.
 The practical benefits of the bog were evident during the Flood of 1955, when bridges downstream of the bog were spared from the massive damage done in much of the Poconos.
 In 1956 The Nature Conservancy acquired the first 62.5 acre for protection.
 The area held by this organization has increased by gifts and purchases to over 1000 acre, and adjoins on additional public lands.

 Public visitation

 Initially, public visitation to the land was not permitted.
 However, in the 1980s the Monroe County Conservation District negotiated access to the bog for purposes of public education.
 A floating boardwalk was constructed and expanded to 1450 ft in 1993, which consists of treated lumber supported by floating barrels.
 Planks are now replaced as needed with a recycled plastic product.